What Is a CV? Meaning + Examples

 Medical CV

-Those pursuing an MD or applying for any physician role will benefit from submitting a CV that shares highly relevant experiences such as teaching, research, lab experience and any other experience acquired during residency.
+Those pursuing an MD or applying for physician roles benefit from submitting a medical CV that highlights research, publications, laboratory experience, and experiences gained during residency.

 Legal CV